danvuk567/Linux-Command-Data-Analytics/Linux-Data-Cleaning-and-Analysis/readme.md

 ![income_applicant_ID2.jpg](https://github.com/danvuk567/Linux-Command-Data-Analytics/blob/main/images/income_applicant_ID2.jpg?raw=true)

-3. Let’s combine the cut and grep command from #1 and #2 to extract row number and value of applicant ID column containing 18983.
+3. Let’s combine the cut and grep command from #1 and #2 to extract row number and value of applicant **Id** column containing 18983.
 We’ll use another cut command to with colon delimiter and first column to get the line value.

         cut -d ',' -f 1 $output_file | grep -n 18983 | cut -d ':' -f 1